NACHA ACH Rule Updates

 Resources for ACH Third-Party Senders

-As an ACH Third-Party Sender, you have specific responsibilities and requirements under the Nacha Operating Rules.
+As an ACH Third-Party Sender, you have specific responsibilities and requirements under the NACHA Operating Rules.
 We’ve consolidated information and resources to assist with your fulfillment of these requirements.

 NACHA video: What is a Third-Party Sender?